joshirishikesh14-star/commentor_b5/extension/SETUP.md

 ### Test as a Tester:

-1. Click the CommentSync extension icon (puzzle piece icon in Chrome toolbar)
+1. Click the Echo extension icon (puzzle piece icon in Chrome toolbar)
 2. Sign in with your email/password
 3. Select an app from the dropdown
 4. Click "Start Recording"